 There is a slipway to access the water but it can have a copious coating of mud.

 Downside: Even longer way to paddle back – a shuttle or alternative get-out is required again.
-Don’t get fooled by the wave forming before the Railway Bridge – there’s a good chance it will fade before the Blue-Bridge.
+Don’t get fooled by the wave forming before the Railway Bridge – there’s a good chance it will fade just before the Jubilee Bridge , and again at the A494 Bridge.
 (See later.)

 Upside: close to the ‘start’ and gives the longest ride.